 CDU researchers being dropped off in the field

-Charles Darwin University (CDU) is looking for Australia’s top higher degree by research candidates with the launch of a generous scholarship program.
+Charles Darwin University (CDU) is looking for Australia’s top higher degree by research candidates with the launch of a generous project-focussed scholarship program.

 The aim of the program is to attract high performance HDR students to the Northern Territory for a unique and rewarding research career.